graycoreio/daffodil/libs/design/guides/theming.md

 Daffodil allows you to define your own themes to match your brand or product's visual style.
 The guides below will walk you through the entire process.

 ### Create custom palettes
-Create a palettes file that includes Sass maps that can be used as `$primary`, `$secondary`, and `$teritary` colors.
+Create a palettes file that includes Sass maps that can be used as `$primary`, `$secondary`, and `$tertiary` colors.
 Your Sass maps must have hues from 10 to 100, with a step increment of 10 like the example below:

 ```scss
 $daff-blue: (